bbartling/open-dsm/time_series_testing/README.md

 * AdaBoostRegressor: 7975.343665
 * GradientBoostingRegressor: 14216.92529

-Model with lowest MSE and fastest training time:
+MLP Regressory is the model with lowest MSE and fastest training time.
+See plots directory for other models tested.
 ![Alt text](/time_series_testing/plots/results_MLPRegressor.png)

-### **FUTURE IDEA** of a "Curtail Level" on Signal Attributes from a 0 - 8
+### **FUTURE IDEA**

-These could be examples of strategies designed by the consulting engineer and implemented by the controls contractor or systems integrator for control strategy at designated `curtail level`:
+* A BACnet AnalogValue point that represents a "Curtail Level" which is a numeric value of 0 through 8 These could be examples of strategies designed by the consulting engineer and implemented by the controls contractor or systems integrator for control strategy at designated `curtail level`:

 0. Allow charging for electrical vehicles or building battery systems